haydnv/tinychain/client/README.md

         return self
 ```

-Note that Tinychain does not have any concept of member visibility, like a "public" or "private" method.
-This is because Tinychain objects are meant to be sent over the network and used by client code, making a "private" method meaningless (and deceptive to the developer implementing it).
+Note that TinyChain does not have any concept of member visibility, like a "public" or "private" method.
+This is because TinyChain objects are meant to be sent over the network and used by client code, making a "private" method meaningless (and deceptive to the developer implementing it).
 If you want to hide an implementation detail from the public API of your class, use a Python function outside your class definition.

 ## Chain: persistent mutable state